Forecasters say last week’s deadly storm complex in New England was a derecho

 The storms produced winds estimated between 60 and 70 mph in southeastern Massachusetts near the Cape Cod Canal; they weakened some before heading over the Cape.

-Nearly a quarter-million customers in the Bay State found themselves in the dark on Wednesday night, with a similar scenario unfolding for 150,000 customers in eastern New York State.
-More than 45,000 customers in Massachusetts alone remained without power on Thursday night.
+Nearly a quarter-million customers in the Bay State found themselves in the dark Wednesday, with a similar scenario unfolding for 150,000 customers in eastern New York.
+More than 45,000 customers in Massachusetts alone remained without power Thursday night.

 A tricky forecast